astrolabsoftware/fink-broker/README.md

 ## Science Portal

-You can explore all Fink data at [https://fink-portal.org](https://fink-portal.org).
+You can explore all Fink data in the dedicated Portal: [https://fink-portal.org](https://fink-portal.org).